ivalette/Getting-and-Cleaning-Data-Course-Project/CookBook.md

 See the paragraph on Dataset Description to understand the transformations performed by the "run_analysis.R" script to convert the numeric activity values to descriptive character values on the following datasets: "y_test", "Y_train" and "mergeDataActivity".

 ##Final Transformation Step 5 - Creates an tidy dataset with the average of each variable for each activity and each subject
+Here we aggregate our dataset pr activity and per subjectID.
+The end result is a flat file ("tidy_data.txt") containing the end result of this assignment